Christianity and Druze: In Lebanon

 Lebanese Christians and Druze became a genetic isolate in the predominantly Islamic world.
+The Druzite and Maronite community in Lebanon played an important role in the formation of the modern state of Lebanon.
 Contact between Christians (members of the Maronite, Eastern Orthodox, Melkite, and other churches) and the Unitarian Druze led to the presence of mixed villages and towns in Mount Lebanon (Aley District, Baabda District, and Chouf District), Rashaya District, Hasbaya, Matn District, and Marjeyoun District.

-The Druzite and Maronite community in Lebanon played an important role in the formation of the modern state of Lebanon.
 The relationship between the Druze and Christians in Lebanon has been characterized by harmony and coexistence, and they lived in the Shuf Mountains in the past in complete harmony.
+Historian Ray Jabre Mouawad observes that there was religious symbiosis between the Druze and Christians in Mount Lebanon during the Ottoman period.
+Numerous cultural interactions took place in Mount Lebanon, resulting overlapped symbolism, veneration of common saints, and the use of common terminology to refer to God.
+Traces of these interactions can be found in the palaces and mausoleums of Druze lords, as well as in Maronite and Greek Orthodox churches.

-Druze and Christians in Lebanon celebrate each other's births, weddings, funerals, and celebrations such as Christmas, Maundy Thursday and Easter, especially before and after the Lebanese Civil War.
-Thursday of the Dead is a feast day shared by Christians and Druze in the Lebanon.
-It falls sometime between the Easter Sundays of the Catholic and Eastern Orthodox Christian traditions.
+Druze and Christians in Lebanon engage in mutual celebrations, including births, weddings, funerals, and religious festivities such as Christmas, Maundy Thursday and Easter.
+These traditions of sharing and celebration persisted both before and after Lebanese Civil War.
+Thursday of the Dead is a feast day shared by Christians and Druze in the Lebanon, it falls sometime between the Easter Sundays of the Catholic and Eastern Orthodox Christian traditions.
 It is a day on which the souls of the dead are honoured.
-A popular day among women in the region, it underscores the shared culture between Arab Christians and Druze in Lebanon.
+Particularly popular among women in the region, this occasion highlights the shared cultural heritage between Arab Christians and Druze in Lebanon.
+Additionally, the baptism of children in accordance with Christian customs often took place within prominent Lebanese Druze families.
+Common surnames among Lebanese Christians and Druze include Abi-Lamma, Assaf, Atrash, Awar, Ballout, Barakat, Daou, Dergham, Faour, Farraj, Ghannam, Halabi, Harb, Hatoum, Hilal, Ibrahim, Jaber, Kadamani, Kadi, Malaeb, Nammour, Safadi, Saker, Saleh, Serhal, Shaya, Timani, Yaghi, and others.

+Historically Druzes, by large, sent their children to Protestant schools and accepted an implicit orientation toward Britain.
+Many of the first graduates of the Syrian Protestant College in Beirut, the forerunner of AUB, were Druze, who over generations maintain an affinity to AUB.
+At the Catholic schools and universities (such as Notre Dame University–Louaize) in Lebanon, Christian and Druze students study and socialise together.
+Moreover, many members of the Druze political and cultural elite received their education in Christian institutions.
+Notable Druze figures who studied at these institutions include Abbas Halabi, Asad Al Faqih, Majid Arslan, Marwan Hamadeh, Manal Abdel Samad, and Kamal Jumblatt, who attended the prestigious Collège Saint Joseph – Antoura.